Simulation of quantum circuits by low-rank stabilizer decompositions: Main results

 Proposition \ref{thm:prod} enables computation of $\xi(\psi)$ if $\psi$ is a tensor product of few-qubit states (that involve at most three qubits).
 We now describe another large subclass of states $\psi$ relevant for quantum circuit simulation for which we are able to compute $\xi$.
 To describe these states, recall that any diagonal $t$-qubit gate $V$ can be performed using a state-injection gadget that contains only stabilizer operations and consumes an ancillary state $\ket{V}=V\ket{+}^{\otimes t}$ (see the discussion in Section~\ref{sec:simulations} and Figure~\ref{fig_injection}).
 Here and below $|+\rangle \equiv (|0\rangle + |1\rangle)/\sqrt{2}$.
 The gadget also involves a computational basis measurement over $t$ qubits.
 Let $\vec{x}\in \{0,1\}^t$ be a string of measurement outcomes.
 The desired gate $V$ is performed whenever $\vec{x}=0^t$.
 However, given some other outcome $\vec{x}\ne 0^t$, the gadget implements a gate $V_\vec{x}=C_\vec{x} V$ where

-is the required correction.
+is the required correction, where $X_j$ is the Pauli $X$ operator acting on the jth qubit.
 A special class of unitaries are those where the correction $C_\vec{x}$ is always a Clifford operator.
 In this case a unitary gate $V$ is equivalent to the preparation of the ancillary state $|V\ra$ modulo stabilizer operations.
 This motivates the following definition.

 \begin{dfn}[\bf Clifford magic states] Let $V$ be a diagonal $t$-qubit unitary such that $V X_j V^\dagger$ is a Clifford operator for all $j$.
 Such unitary $V$ is said to belong to the $3^{\mathrm{rd}}$ level of the Clifford hierarchy (see e.g. Ref.~\cite{CliffHier}).
 The ancillary state $\vert V \rangle \equiv V \vert +\rangle^{\otimes t}$ is called a Clifford magic state. \end{dfn}